mulle-sde/mulle-test/README.md

 ### stdin stdout stderr

 These file are binaries.
-Changes in whitespace will be detected-
+Changes in whitespace only will be detected, and will produce a warning.

 ### ccdiag